ane/tila/README.md

 ![tila](./doc/tila_small.png)

-##### A system monitoring program for status bars like i3bar, dzen and xmobar.
+##### A system monitoring program to be used with X status bar programs like i3bar, dzen2 and xmobar.

-**tila** is configured using a high-level programming language called **Scheme**, instead of relying on ad-hoc configuration file language DSLs that are tricky to extend.
-This lets you write powerful status display modules without running into the limitations of shell scripts.
+**tila** is performant an extensible. **tila** is configured using a high-level programming language called **Scheme**, instead of relying on a custom configuration language.
+This lets you wield the power of a full programming language when creating your displays.

 tila currently supports only **i3** and is very, very early stage.